descope/python-sdk/README.md

 ### Search Audit

 You can perform an audit search for either specific values or full-text across the fields.
 Audit search is limited to the last 30 days.
+Below are some examples.
+For a full list of available search criteria options, see the function documentation.

 ```python
 # Full text search on last 10 days